 We Fail to Recognize the Effects of Change

-After being exposed to stress for long periods, the symptoms increase and we can’t ignore them any longer.
+After being exposed to stress for long periods, the symptoms increase, and we can’t ignore them any longer.
 It becomes a crisis.
-For example, fatigue manifests as headaches, and then migraines, which leads to depression.
-We begin to make errors in judgement at home and work.
+For example, fatigue manifests as headaches and migraines, leading to depression.
+We begin to make errors in judgment at home and work.
 However, we fail to connect the dots back to the change.

 Right now, all cultures around the world are feeling the stress of the pandemic and political change.
 It’s a significant change.
 It affects everyone to some degree.
 If you don’t think it affects you, then you are just like the frog in a pot of boiling water.

 Coping with Change and Uncertainty

 Most people realize on an intellectual level that everything is constantly changing.
 Change is unsettling and uncomfortable, so we try to forget about it.
 We get used to it and take it for granted until the effects sneak up on us or when we encounter a drastic change.
 That’s why change is hard.
 It is emotionally unsettling.

 Why do people make assumptions about change?
 We ignore change because we are focusing on the goal.
 We are eager for something better.
 So, we make a change.
 We take a new job opportunity or perhaps a new hobby or relationship.
 Something significant happens that alters our life.